markywilson/SCSS-starter-kit/README.md

 My Stater kit for SCSS projects

-Clone this directory and place it inside `css` directory then `compass watch`
+Clone this repo and place it inside `css` directory then `compass watch`